 How Mortgage Bankers Sell Loans on The Secondary Market To Pay Down the Warehouse Line of Credit

-Once the loan funds, the lender’s mission is to sell the funded loan on the secondary mortgage market as soon as possible.
-No lender wants to be stuck holding the loan.
-Mortgage bankers and correspondent lenders will aggressively want to sell the loan to a larger mortgage banker so they can reuse the warehouse line of credit.
+After the loan is funded, the primary goal of the lender is to promptly sell the financed loan on the secondary mortgage market.
+The lender aims to avoid being burdened with holding onto the loan for an extended period.
+Mortgage bankers and correspondent lenders are proactive in selling the loan to a larger mortgage banker, allowing them to recycle the warehouse line of credit efficiently.

 Delegated Versus Non-Delegated Mortgage Bankers and Correspondent Lenders